thecharlieblake/snowflake/README.md

 Our code builds upon the [NerveNet codebase](https://github.com/WilsonWangTHU/NerveNet) by Wang et al., 2018.

+## Note on Anonymisation

-**Note:** This is an anonymous repository.
-Best efforts have been made to remove the names of the authors from the code.
-As far as we are aware the only names that remain are those in the original codebase (i.e. of Wang et al.).
+This is an anonymous repository.
+Best efforts have been made to remove the names (and other identifying information) of the authors from the code.

+We have retained the licensing information in the original repo, which cites Tingwu Wang as the the author of many files - as these files are from the original repo this is **not a breach of the anonymisation requirements**.

 ## Build